Maria-sama ga Miteru

 Yamayuri Council

 Much of the story of Maria-sama ga Miteru revolves around the Yamayuri Council (山百合会, Yamayurikai, lit.
 "Mountain Lily Council"), which acts as the student council.
-The Yamayuri Council meet in a building called the Rose Mansion (薔薇の館, Bara no Yakata).
-Located within the school, it consists of two stories, including a meeting room on the second story.
-The Yamayuri Council itself consists of three offices, named after roses: Rosa Foetida (ロサ・フェティダ, Rosa Fetida), Rosa Gigantea (ロサ・ギガンティア, Rosa Gigantia), and Rosa Chinensis (ロサ・キネンシス, Rosa Kinenshisu).[3][12]
-These are also referred to by their colors; the Yellow Rose (黄薔薇, Kibara) is Rosa Foetida, the White Rose (白薔薇, Shirobara) is Rosa Gigantea, and the Red Rose (紅薔薇, Benibara) is Rosa Chinensis.
+The Yamayuri Council meets in a building called the Rose Mansion (薔薇の館, Bara no Yakata).
+It is located within the school and consists of two stories, including a meeting room on the second.
+The Yamayuri Council itself consists of three offices, named after roses: Persian yellow rose (ロサ・フェティダ, Rosa foetida), Himalayan rose (ロサ・ギガンティア, Rosa gigantia), and Chinese rose (ロサ・キネンシス, Rosa chinensis).[3][12]
+These are also referred to by their colors; the Yellow Rose (黄薔薇, Kibara) is Rosa foetida, the White Rose (白薔薇, Shirobara) is Rosa gigantea, and the Red Rose (紅薔薇, Benibara) is Rosa chinensis.

-A Rose (薔薇, Bara), or Rosa (ロサ), is one of three senior members of the Yamayuri Council, although it is also possible to generally speak of all the members of the Yamayuri Council as roses.
-A Rose makes the important decisions within this group, since she has control over the student council.
+A Rose (薔薇, Bara), or Rosa (ロサ), is one of three senior members of the Yamayuri Council.
+It is also possible to generally speak of all the members of the Yamayuri Council as roses.
+A Rose makes the critical decisions within this group since she controls the student council.
 Candidates for the position, which lasts through the school year, are chosen through an election.
 Any student can run to become a Rose, although the position is usually given to the en boutons, the Roses' petite sœurs.

-The petite sœur of a Rosa is called an en bouton (アン・ブゥトン, an būton), otherwise known as a "rose bud" (薔薇のつぼみ, bara no tsubomi).
+The petite sœur of a Rosa is called an en bouton (アン・ブゥトン, an būton), otherwise known as a "rosebud" (薔薇のつぼみ, bara no tsubomi).
 En bouton is French for "in bud"—as used in the example Rosa Chinensis en bouton—and is unofficially considered part of the Yamayuri Council, as is the petite sœur of the en bouton, if she has one.
-The en boutons must be in a lower year than their Rosa, and generally the en boutons execute the plans discussed by the Roses, like assistants.
-Although the Rosa positions of the Yamayuri Council are traditionally passed to the en bouton on the graduation of the current holder, they are nonetheless elected offices which anyone may run for.
+The en boutons must be in a lower year than their Rosa, and generally, the en boutons execute the plans discussed by the Roses like assistants.
+Although the Rosa positions of the Yamayuri Council are traditionally passed to the en bouton on the graduation of the current holder, they are nonetheless elected offices that anyone may run for.

 The petite sœur of the en bouton is called en bouton petite sœur (アン・ブゥトン・プティ・スール, an būton puti sūru)—as used in the example Rosa Chinensis en bouton petite sœur—and is otherwise known as the "younger sister of a rose bud" (薔薇のつぼみの妹, bara no tsubomi no imōto).
-She must be in a lower year than her en bouton and performs small duties; such as attending to the Roses' en boutons, cleaning the Rose Mansion, and making tea and snacks for the Yamayuri Council.
-This lasts a school year; and the following year when their en bouton is elected as Rosas, the petite sœurs become en boutons automatically.
+She must be in a lower year than her en bouton and performs small duties, such as attending to the Roses' en boutons, cleaning the Rose Mansion, and making tea and snacks for the Yamayuri Council.
+This lasts a school year; the following year, when their en bouton is elected as Rosa, the petite sœurs automatically become en boutons.

 Production